devtoguk/milestone-3-THINGS-TO-DO/README.md

 - [Disclaimer](#disclaimer)

 ## Summary
 The purpose of the ‘Things To Do Places To Go’ project is to create an app which will allow people to find activities to do.
 From small adventures in the garden, to big adventures on days out.
-Eventually advertisers will be able to use the app to display their banners.
+As the app gets more popular, eventually advertisers will be able to use the app to display their banners.

 ## Business Goals